Blue Cash Everyday® Card from American Express review

 |Blue Cash Preferred® Card from American Express||6%|

 |Target REDcard™ Credit Card||5%|

 |Amazon Prime Rewards Visa Signature Card||5%|

 If you’re not quite sure the Blue Cash Everyday® Card from American Express is best for you, there are plenty of other options to consider.
 These include:

 - Blue Cash Preferred® Card from American Express.
-While you’ll pay a $95 annual fee, you’ll get a much higher rewards rate at US supermarkets and a superior rate at US gas stations.
+While you’ll pay a $95 annual fee from the second year on, you’ll get a much higher rewards rate at US supermarkets and a superior rate at US gas stations.